robin-raymond/zax.io/basics.md

 mergedLiterals := "This string has no escape sequences thus C:\file\paths is " \
                   "preserved as well as 'single quotes' as ascii.'\n'

-anotherWayToEscape := ascii'This string has escape sequences where backslashes'\
+anotherWayToEscape := a'This string has escape sequences where backslashes'\
                       'need escaping for paths like C:\\file but "double'\
                       'quotes" are left "as is"\n'

-becarefulSingleQuotes := ascii'single quotes cannot exist inside single quotes'\
+beCarefulSingleQuotes := ascii'single quotes cannot exist inside single quotes'\
-                         'thus use "double quotes"' "around 'single quotes'\n"
+                         ' thus use "double quotes"' "around 'single quotes'\n"

-wideStringLiterals := w'Wide string has no escapes but can embed wide values' \
+wideStringLiterals := unicode'Wide string has no escapes but can embed wide ' \
-                      'such as"' h'16F' w'" fairly easily.\n'
+                      'values such as "' r'16F' w'" fairly easily.\n'

 continueExisting := w'encoding inside single quotes is continued ' \
                     'without needing to redeclare the encoding so long ' \